Maturango Museum Calendar including lectures, exhibits, concerts, free days, children’s programs, meetings, special events and more.

 Searles Valley Historical Society Museums Field Trip

-Come with us to the Searles Valley Historical Society Museums.
-We’ll be visiting the Fire Museum, History House, Trona Railway Museum and Caboose, and the Old Guest House Museum.
+Most of these museums are “appointment only” but we’re in luck!
+We’ve made the arrangements to visit each of them.
+We’ll be visiting the Fire Museum, History House, Trona Railway Museum and Caboose, Archives, and the Old Guest House Museum.
 Docents will be on-hand at each location to guide us through their rich history and their exhibits.
 Want to peruse at your own pace?
 You can do that as well during the time we are at each area.

 Our journey will start at the Maturango Museum and we’ll drive over to Trona through Poison Canyon.
-Oh by the way, did you know that the “real name” of Poison Canyon is Salt Wells Canyon?
-I didn’t.
-I’ve already learned something.
+By the way, did you know that the “real name” of Poison Canyon is Salt Wells Canyon?

-We’ll make a brief stop at the Trona Pinnacles turn-off to view two monuments; John Searles’ Freight Wagon Route Monument and the Epsom Salts Monorail Monument.
-If you want to learn more about the Epsom Salts Monorail, Maturango Museum has a great book on this subject.
+We’ll make a brief stop at the Trona Pinnacles turn off to view two monuments; John Searles’ Freight Wagon Route Monument and the Epsom Salts Monorail Monument.
+If you want to learn more about the Epsom Salts Monorail, Maturango Museum has a great book on this subject as well as a great display in the Museum.

 From there we’ll continue to the Fire Museum.
 Inside this museum are two antique fire engines, a 1924 Stutz and a 1938 Ahren-Fox.
 Displays in the Fire Museum include 20 photographs of major fires in Argus, Borosolvay, and Trona and other fire memorabilia.